DhirajBhakta/reflections/README.md

 2. event driven systems (Kafka)
 3. microservices (Sam newman)

+### [TODO]
+0. Opentracing and Monitoring.
+Prometheus and Zipkin/Jaegar deep dive.
+How it fits into the microservices workflow

 ### Books lined up for summarization

 - Composing Software by Eric Elliott